 A class for loading dynamic libraries.

 This class is meant to allow an easy and platform-independent way to dynamically load libraries at run time.
-Note that if this is compiled for Linux, the linker flag -ldl
+Note that if this is compiled for Linux, the linker flag -ldl must be included.

 - Examples